FreedomBen/breakout71/Readme.md

 - countries flags and shapes

 ## extend re-playability
 - hard mode : bricks take many hits, perks more rare, missing clears level score, missing coins deducts score..
+- architect mode :
+  - play 7 levels, each with a different build.
+  - Perk levels can only be used once, so if you take one for level 1, you won't have it to level 2-7.
+  - Your final score is your worst score times your best score
+  - You'll see the levels in advance

 - stats by lack of perk, like "best score without using hot start".
 - split screen multiplayer